MTD Income Threshold Explained: Does Your Income Qualify?

 • Property income — your total rental income before deducting expenses

 It is the gross figure that matters, not your profit.
-This catches some people out.
+This catches many people out.
 If your turnover is £55,000 but your profit after expenses is only £25,000, you still need to comply because the gross income exceeds £50,000.

 Combined Income